KilledByAPixel/OS13k/README.md

 - By sharing code like shader setup, dweets, and zzfx we can pack a lot into 13k
 - Also another big part of this (not yet implemented) is the achievement system
 - I'd like to see as many people as possible contribute tiny games and apps
-- On day one of js13k I plan to submit what we have, then work the theme in during the contest.
+- The first day of JS13k I plan to submit what we have, then work the theme in during the contest.

 ## Programming Info
-Add an icon config to desktop.js to register a new program
+Add an icon config to desktop.js to register your program, and send me pull request Make sure to put your program in the proper subfolder
 - The first icon in desktopLayout opens on start
 - {name:'Test', icon:'✌️', src:'system/test.html', multiple:1, reload:1, code:1}
 - {name:'Underwater Cavern', icon:'🌊', author:'Pavel', src:'dweets/underwaterCavern.dweet.js'}